iotaledger/iota/crates/iota-analytics-indexer/README.md

  Those metrics are computed by a separate analytical worker instance of the indexer, but it uses the main DB as the main indexer instance.

-It seems that some of the values stored in main indexer tables by iota-indexer's `fullnode_sync_worker` are only stored there for analytical purposes (move calls, tx recipients) and could potentially be not processed/stored if not for analytical reasons.
+It seems that some of the values stored in main indexer tables by iota-indexer's `fullnode_sync_worker` are only stored there for analytical purposes (move calls, tx recipients) and could potentially be excluded from further processing if it was not for analytical reasons.

 ### iota-analytics-indexer

 The `iota-analytics-indexer` is not computing any analytical metrics directly.
 It is only exporting data for further processing via external tools (BigQuery/SnowFlake).

-Functionality from `iota-indexer` that is not required to serve user JSON RPC/GraphQL requests could potentially be moved away from `iota-indexer` and served by some other tool based on data exported by the `iota-analytics-indexer`.
+On this premise, the functionality in `iota-indexer` that is currently used for extracting analytics (and thus unrelated to the JSON-RPC/GraphQL service) could be moved out and delegated to another tool that processes data exported by `iota-analytics-indexer`.
-The sync logic in `iota-indexer` could be simplified a bit then to store only data that is needed to serve user requests.
+Then the sync logic in `iota-indexer` could be simplified as well to store only data that is needed for the purposes of the RPC APIs.

 **Schemas**